PRIME MEMBER EXCLUSIVE | 3 Months Free Trial

 ~

-A huge thank you to Arshleen for joining me today and sharing her story and perspective, and of course thank you to Nick Thorburn for the stellar theme music, Ceci Giglio for the incredible graphics, Jero Squartini for the amazing animations, to RDan, Leila, Inka, and Carl for admining the Facebook group, and to my family for supporting this project.
+A huge thank you Dr. Shawna Pandya for joining me today and sharing her time, expertise, and passion for one of the most fascinating (and important) questions we’ll have to answer before humanity becomes a multi-planetary species.
+And of course, thank you to Nick Thorburn for the stellar theme music, Ceci Giglio for the incredible graphics, Jero Squartini for the amazing animations, to RDan, Leila, Inka, and Carl for admining the Facebook group, and to my family for supporting this project

 Show More Show Less